 - In a medium bowl mix rum, sugar, lime juice, zest and ginger.
 Mix well until the sugar dissolves.

-- After the initial 15 minutes, open oven door and baste ham generously with glaze.
-Continue to baste the ham generously with glaze and released juices in the pan every 15 minutes for and hour to an hour 15.
+- After the initial 15 minutes, open the oven door and baste ham generously with glaze.
+Continue to baste the ham generously with glaze and released juices in the pan every 15 minutes for an hour to an hour 15.

 - The ham is ready when well browned, glossy and you have achieved some lovely charred pieces.